gamelab/kiwi.js/README.md

 ####Powerful Rendering
 Kiwi uses a custom built WebGL rendering system for targetting modern mobile and desktop browsers as well as mobile apps through [CocoonJS](https://www.ludei.com/).

-Not only is Kiwi lightning quick but it is also extendable, meaning that fellow contributors can easily write there own powerful rendering Plugins and Add-ons using WebGL Shaders.
-For instance our WebGL Particle Plugin creates stunning special FX using this systmem.
+Not only is Kiwi lightning quick but it is also extendable, meaning that fellow contributors can easily write their own powerful rendering Plugins and Add-ons using WebGL Shaders.
+For instance our WebGL Particle Plugin creates stunning special FX using this system.

 Of course, you can render to canvas too, which means older browsers, and mobile browsers, don't miss out.